rudraithub/flutter-exercise-Hetvi/11-classobject.dart/README.md

-Conversation opened.
-1 read message.

-Skip to content
-Using Gmail with screen readers
-8 of 1,418
-(no subject)
-Inbox

-Sanjna <sanjnasolanki134@gmail.com>
-Attachments
-Mar 19, 2024, 11:16 AM
-to me

- 19 Attachments
-  •  Scanned by Gmail
  ## 0901- Write a below program using class and object.
 Make a class for store your rollno, name ,dob ,mob and city detail.
 And access this using object in both way (in same file and using another file).

 Expected Output: